zenzig/checkStream/readme.md

 ## Installation

-To use checkStream, you will need to have nodejs and ffprobe installed on your system.
+To use checkStream you must have nodejs and ffprobe installed on your system.

 ## NPM